quitesimpleorg/exile.h/README.md

 }
 ```

-The assert() calls won't be fired, consistent with the policy.
+The assert() calls won't be fired, consistent with the policy that allows only reading
+from /home/user.
+We can write to /tmp/ though as it was specified in the policy.

-### System call policies / vows
+### vows(): pledge()-like API / System call policies
 exile.h allows specifying which syscalls are permitted or denied.
 In the following example,
 'ls' is never executed, as the specified "vows" do not allow the execve() system call.
-The
-process will be killed.
+The process will be killed.

 ```c
 #include "exile.h"